dreispt/anygrate/README.rst

 Internals
 =========

-This tool was inspired from:
+This tool was loosely inspired from:

- - external_referential
+ - the external_referential OpenERP module
- - OpenUpgrade
+ - the OpenUpgrade project
  - Talend Open Studio

 The different internal steps are: